On Feb. 22, 2021, Gov. Phil Murphy signed New Jersey's cannabis legislation into law, paving the way for adult-use cannabis in the state.

 However, Zito believes four plants would be enough for people who need it.
 She noted perhaps people could also purchase permits to grow their own.

 After all, patients have been fighting for the right to grow cannabis in New Jersey since 2009.

-“If this were the people’s bill, it would definitely be in the language,” Zito said of the current referendum on cannabis, which is officially called: New Jersey Public Question 1, Marijuana Legalization Amendment (2020).
+“If this were the people’s bill, it would definitely be in the language,” Zito said of the referendum before the elections.

 “People would probably think they can grow after reading this,” she said regarding the ballot language.
 “But I don’t think that’s going to be the case.
 I do feel the majority of the people are for [home cultivation].”